TobiasSunderdiek/my-udacity-deep-reinforcement-learning-solutions/p2_continuous-control/README.md

 > -- *this is my summary of the goal and enviroment details of the project, see [7] for the original introduction from udacity*

-network structure like in ddpg paper https://arxiv.org/pdf/1509.02971.pdf section 7 Experiment Details also other details: batch_size = 64 replay_buffer_size = 10e6
-gamma= 0.99
-tau= 0.001
-actor_learning_rate=10e-4
-critic_learning_rate=10e-3
-fill last layer of weights with uniform distribution /other layers are filled with pytorch defaults which is the same like in the paper
-OrnsteinUhlenbeckActionNoise with same parameters like in the paper is added to the action to enable exploration

-first I used replay buffer of size 10 Mio. as described in the paper, this takes a while to fill with only one agent therefore I decreased the buffer size to 1 Mio. like used in the udacity example in [5]

 todo
 # todo gradient clipping like in the project description
-# todo update network every x timestep, like in the project description
+# todo update network every x timestep, like in the project description + Report updaten für update_every parameter
-# todo do not do pip install . in cloned repo, instead move required libs to requirements.txt
 check todos

 ## Setup